calebdh31/ATP-champion-tracker/README.md

 I wanted my project to be based on something I am interested in and would have fun making improvements on to sharpen my skills.

+The app has full CRUD functionality giving the user the ability

 The app is designed so that only users have access to any content.
 I did this for simplicity mostly but also wanted it to function with sign up/sign in requirements.